ChiragGoyal04/MovieFinder/README.md

 📱 Basic responsive design for different screen sizes

 🛠️ Tech Stack
-HTML – Structure of the application
+1.HTML – Structure of the application
-CSS – Styling and layout
+2.CSS – Styling and layout
-JavaScript – Logic and API handling
+3.JavaScript – Logic and API handling
-Movie API – For fetching movie data (like OMDb / TMDB)
+4.Movie API – For fetching movie data (like OMDb / TMDB)

 📚 What I Learned
-How to integrate APIs into a web project
+1.How to integrate APIs into a web project
-Making HTTP requests using JavaScript (fetch/async-await) Handling JSON data from APIs
+2.Making HTTP requests using JavaScript (fetch/async-await)
-Dynamically updating UI using DOM manipulation
+3.Handling JSON data from APIs
-Error handling for API responses
+4.Dynamically updating UI using DOM manipulation 5.Error handling for API responses

 🎯 Purpose of the Project